planttheidea/moize/README.md

 };

 const memoized = moize(fn, {
-  serialize: true,
+  isSerialized: true,
   serializer
 });
 ```

-Please note that you must also set `serialize` to `true` for this setting to take effect.
+Please note that you must also set `isSerialized` to `true` for this setting to take effect.

 #### transformArgs